easttennesseecc-star/Q-Top-Dog-IDE/DEPLOYMENT_CHECKLIST.md

-# ✅ PRODUCTION DEPLOYMENT CHECKLIST - Q-IDE v0.1.0
+# ✅ PRODUCTION DEPLOYMENT CHECKLIST - Top Dog v0.1.0

 **Print this out and check off each item as you complete it!**